AeroCross/php-crongen/Readme.md

 ### Use

 Simply unzip to any folder, navigate to it in your browser, and fill the basic required information.
+The result will show up underneath the options — you'll need to copy the result, edit your crontab (`crontab -e`), paste, and that's it!

 Suggestions?
 Improvements?
-Send a message, or [fork it][Fork]!
+[Fork it][Fork]!

 [Fork]: https://github.com/AeroCross/php-crongen/fork